Lazise: History

 Its name derives from the Latin "lacus" which means lacustrine village.
 Lazise in fact was originally a group of stilt houses beyond that Roman village and market.
-Between 888 and 961, during the reign of Berengar II of Italy and his son, the town was subject only to the monarch, that is, it was a "free villa" not subject to some feudatory.
+Between 888 and 961, during the reign of Berengar II of Italy and his son, the town was subject only to the monarch, that is, it was a "free villa" not subject to any feudatory.
 In 961, Italy was invaded by German troops, who descended the valley of the Adige to camp on the shores of Garda.

 In 983, the Holy Roman Emperor Otto I granted Lazise the right to fortify itself and establish trading rights.
 It is considered as the first and oldest comune in Italy, and perhaps all of Europe.
 The medieval Church of Saint Nicolò has frescoes dating from the 12th century, by the school of Giotto.
 The customs house from the 16th century was constructed to control trade on the lake.
 During the 13th and 14th centuries, Lazise was occupied by the Scaligeri of Verona who built the castle and encircled the town with walls.

 In 1405, it came under Venetian Republic rule until Napoleon conquered northern Italy in 1796.

-After the Congress of Vienna (1815) it entered a period of Austrian rule, until in 1866, it was incorporated into the Kingdom of Italy.
+After the Congress of Vienna (1815) when it entered a period of Austrian rule, until in 1866, it was incorporated into the Kingdom of Italy.

 The 14th-century La Pergolana villa, a kilometre north of Lazise, hosts a honey festival during the first weekend of October.

 Tourism

 The city is a holiday destination, and attracts tourists from the immediate area owing to its views of the Alps from the southern shore of Lake Garda.

 At the center of the city is a series of interconnected piazze that house numerous open-air cafés, various shops, gelaterie (ice-cream parlours), and bars.

+Due to its strategic location (close to beaches, campsites, and amusement parks), Lazise is a popular destination, which history and culture enthusiasts may prefer to visit outside of peak season.
+However, summer is undoubtedly the liveliest time of year to explore Lazise.

+You can walk into the old town of Lazise through one of the three gates in the medieval walls (built in 1329): Porta San Zeno, Porta del Lion, and Porta Cansignorio.